China’s population grows marginally to 1.412 billion, may begin to decline by 2022: Census | Business

-China's population grew by 0.53 per cent to reach 1.41178 billion, up from 1.4 billion in 2019, keeping its status as the world’s most populous country but the numbers are expected to decline from early next year, leading to labour shortages and a fall in consumption levels in the second-largest economy.
+China's population grew by 0.53 percent to reach 1.41178 billion, up from 1.4 billion in 2019, keeping its status as the world's most populous country, but the numbers are expected to decline from early next year, leading to labor shortages and a fall in consumption levels.

 According to the seventh national population census released by the Chinese government on Tuesday, China's population in all the 31 provinces, autonomous regions, and municipalities reached 1.41178 billion.
 The figures do not include Hong Kong and Macao.